 Our efforts are not just focused on greenhouse gas reduction, but also removal.
 Growers are already taking steps towards reducing their emissions by using cutting-edge tools and farming practices to capture greenhouse gases from the atmosphere to the soil.

 The right levers to reduce greenhouse gas emissions

 With our partners, we’re promoting tools and strategies that help growers increase their resilience to extreme weather brought about by climate change and reduce their own GHG emissions, all while growing healthy and sustainable crops.
 Of course, there is no one-size-fits-all in agriculture, and when it comes to reducing emissions and ensuring healthy harvests and increased yields, growers need a diverse toolbox to deploy what's best for their fields and conditions.
-To achieve our commitment, we will focus on:
+To achieve our carbon zero commitment, we will focus on:

 Ensuring better soil management with tools and practices such as: